-The Managers are wholly owned subsidiaries of CapitaLand Limited (CapitaLand) which holds a significant stapled securityholding interest in ART.
-CapitaLand is a long-term real estate developer and investor, with a vested interest in the long-term performance of ART.
-CapitaLand's significant stapled securityholding interest in ART demonstrates its commitment to ART and as a result, CapitaLand's interest is aligned with that of other Stapled Securityholders.
-The Managers' association with CapitaLand provides the following benefits, among other things, to ART:
+The Managers are wholly owned subsidiaries of CapitaLand Limited (CL) which holds a significant stapled securityholding interest in ART.
+CL is a long-term real estate developer and investor, with a vested interest in the long-term performance of ART.
+CL's significant stapled securityholding interest in ART demonstrates its commitment to ART and as a result, CL's interest is aligned with that of other Stapled Securityholders.
+The Managers' association with CL provides the following benefits, among other things, to ART:

 The Managers embrace the tenets of good corporate governance, including accountability, transparency and sustainability.
-They are committed to enhancing long-term stapled securityholder value and have appropriate people, processes and structure to direct and manage the business and affairs of the Managers with a view to achieving operational excellence and delivering ART's long-term strategic objectives.
-The policies and practices developed by the Managers meet the specific business needs of ART provide a firm foundation for a trusted and respected business enterprise.
+They are committed to enhancing long-term stapled securityholder value and have appropriate people, processes and structure to direct and manage the business and affairs of the Managers with a view to achieving operational excellence and delivering the Stapled Group’s long-term strategic objectives.
+The policies and practices developed by the Managers to meet the specific business needs of the Stapled Group provide a firm foundation for a trusted and respected business enterprise.

 Our corporate governance framework is set out below:

-The Board of Directors of the Managers (Boards) set the tone from the top and are responsible for the Managers' corporate governance standards and policies, underscoring their importance to ART.
+The Boards of Directors of the Managers (Boards) set the tone from the top and are responsible for the Managers' corporate governance standards and policies, underscoring their importance to the Stapled Group.

-This corporate governance report (Report) sets out the corporate governance practices for financial year (FY) 2019 with reference to the principles of the Code of Corporate Governance 2018 (Code).
+This corporate governance report (Report) sets out the corporate governance practices for the financial year (FY) 2020 with reference to the Code of Corporate Governance 2018 (Code).

-Throughout FY20191, the Reit Manager has complied with the principles of the Code and also, substantially, with the provisions underlying the principles of the Code.
-Where there are deviations from any of the provisions of the Code, appropriate explanations are provided in this Report, including an explanation on how the practices adopted are consistent with the intent of the principles of the Code.
+Throughout FY 2020, the Managers have complied with the principles of corporate governance laid down by the Code and also complied, substantially, with the provisions underlying the principles of the Code.
+Where there are deviations from the provisions of the Code, appropriate explanations are provided in this Report.
 This Report also sets out additional policies and practices adopted by the Managers which are not provided in the Code.

 Principle 1: The Boards’ Conduct of Affairs